 I love paramedics.

 I fell in love with first responders during my freshman year of high school.
 I had a heart complication during school.
 The nurse called 911 and in came EMS to stabilize me and take me to the emergency room.
 Then again during college.
 After a traumatic car accident, bystanders stopped on the freeway and called 911 and again paramedics came to my rescue.
 One of the paramedics took a picture of my car, said he has never seen such a wreck with no fatalities or injuries, and told me I was very lucky.
-After seeing the wreck, I asked the policeman, “how did I survive that?” he simply said, “seatbelt” and told me not to worry about the car, insurance will pay for that.
+After seeing the wreck, I asked the policeman, “how did I survive that?” he simply said, “seatbelt.”

 When you are in a vulnerable situation, people taking care of you are saviors.
 I remember thinking, “Wow, these guys are such heroes.”
 I couldn’t stop thanking them.
 In my adrenaline rush, I was so happy to be alive.
 And ever grateful for the team that helped stabilize me.